 “When you visit DBVW Architects’ office, you immediately get a feel for what the firm is all about – openness, collaboration, family.
 It’s just a great group of people working together producing thoughtful, quality work.”

 People know us for our eagerness to listen, to laugh, to get our hands dirty, and to put our noses to the grindstone.
 It is not uncommon to find us surveying at the top of scaffolding or measuring in a crawl space, because our approach to design integrates technical knowledge, tactile experience, innovative ideas and clarity of concept.
-Smart growth principles and sustainability are core values at DBVW.
-We believe in building strong, livable communities that promote economic growth and preserve cultural and natural resources.
+We believe in building strong, livable communities that promote smart growth and preserve cultural and natural resources.
 We design inspiring and engaging places for people to live, work, learn and play.

 Douglas L. Brown, AIA